 PriorMark

-PriorMark creates a permanent, tamper-proof record of your ideas the moment you submit — no wallets, no blockchain accounts, no technical knowledge required.
+PriorMark creates a permanent, tamper-proof record of your ideas the moment you submit.

 1